Tutorials Design Patterns in C#

 Level 1 — Analogy

-Bridge Pattern on ShopNest Enterprise Architecture is like adding a proven blueprint to a growing platform — clear boundaries keep teams productive.
+Bridge on ShopNest Enterprise Architecture is a proven blueprint for the Bridge problem in growing platforms.

 Level 2 — Technical